ultrazohm/ultrazohm_sw/docs/source/mpsoc/vitis/wavegen/wavegen.rst

   \draw[|->](0,-1)--(2,-1);
   \node[font=\footnotesize] at (1,-1.5){frequency};

-Creates a continous sawtooth wave with an adjustable offset.
+Outputs one sample of a sawtooth wave with an adjustable offset for each function call.
 For further information check :ref:`References <wave_generator_reference_sawtooth_offset>`.

 Function call: